spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

 # Kubernetes Objects as Artifacts

-Once a manifest has been successfully deployed in a pipeline (either from text or an artifact containing text), it is injected back into the pipeline's context as an output of the deploy stage.
-Why this is useful will be explained below, but for now, focus on the distinction between:
+Once a manifest has been successfully deployed using a pipeline (either from text or an artifact containing text), it is injected back into the pipeline's context as an output of the deploy stage.
+Why this is useful is explained [below](#consuming-artifacts-in-manifests), but for now, focus on the distinction between...

-1. An artifact representing manifest stored as text in github:
+1. An artifact representing a manifest stored as text in github:

   ```json
   {
        "type": "github/file",